vko-online/he-ajax/README.md

 ###How to use
 Grab `he-ajax.js` file from dist folder.
-Then module dependency `vko-online` to your app module:
+Then module dependency `helium` to your app module:
 ```html
 angular.module('myApp', ['helium']);
 ```